Mechanical-Advantage/ZumoTraining/09-EscapingTheLabyrinth/README.md

 ![Picture of start position](https://raw.githubusercontent.com/Mechanical-Advantage/Training2020/development/resources/09-startpos.jpg)

 5. Press A to start line following.
 The robot will run forwards until it finds the first intersection, then stop.
-The template program will display the available directions on the LCD (North, East, South, or West).
+The template program will display the available directions on the LCD (north, east, south, or west).
 The "Cont." text indicates that the end of the maze has not yet been reached.
 When you press A again, the robot will turn left and continue following.
 Notice that if you continue this cycle, the robot will continue trying to turn left even when a line doesn't exist - your code will have to be careful to avoid this issue.

 6. Read over the template code.
-The main code uses various functions to assist with maze navigation like `followToTurn()`, `turn()`, and `getDirection()`.
+The loop code uses various functions to assist with maze navigation like `followToTurn()`, `turn()`, and `getDirection()`.
 The code for these functions is located in "MazeCommands.h" for those interested.
 The template code also reads the variable `finished` to determine when the end has been detected.

-7. The goal of the challenge is to make the robot find it's way from the start of the maze to the end.
+7. The goal of the challenge is to make the robot find its way from the start of the maze to the end.
 This means you should replace the section of template code that waits for the A button to be pressed and turns left.
-Instead, the robot should choose which direction to turn and continue immediately.
+Instead, the robot should automatically choose which direction to turn and continue immediately.
 Here are a few things to consider as you craft your algorithm:

     * The robot will turn to the specified direction even if a line doesn't exist :grimacing:.
 Make sure to check that a direction is valid before deciding to turn there.
 You can use the syntax `availableDirections & North` (using any *cardinal direction*) to check if a particular direction is valid.